huilixiang/gitbook/LML/evaluating-machine-learning-models.md

 - confusion matrix
 - log-loss
 - auc <br/>
-    > The ROC curve shows the sensi‐tivity of the classifier by plotting the rate of true positives to the rate of false positives
+    > The ROC curve shows the sensi‐tivity of the classifier by plotting the rate of true positives to the rate of false positives.
 -

 ### offline evaluation mechanisms